Books, Texts, and Articles

 Bill Bryson A Short History of Nearly Everything and Dietrich Schwanitz Bildung.
 Alles was man wissen muss (in German) are easy, fun reads to learn about the history of the world.
 Niall Ferguson Colossus: The Rise and Fall of the American Empire makes observations about America's place in the world, society, politics, and economics.
 Similarly, John Gray False Dawn: The Delusions of Global Capitalism highlights aspects of globalization and impacts to society.

-Neil Postman Amusing Ourselves to Death: Public Discourse in the Age if Show Business assesses how the news media shapes critical thought while shortening attention spans (perhaps unintentionally predicting the fragmentation caused by today’s social media technologies).
-Herbert Simon Models of Bounded Rationality Vol. 3 examines human decision-making, which is relevant in the risk management context.
+Neil Postman Amusing Ourselves to Death: Public Discourse in the Age if Show Business assesses how the news media shapes critical thought while shortening attention spans (perhaps unintentionally predicting the fragmentation caused by today’s social media).
+Herbert Simon Models of Bounded Rationality Vol. 3 examines human decision-making, which can be relevant in the risk management context.

-I read Esther Wanning Culture Shock, USA: A Guide to Customs and Etiquette after I moved to New York from Germany, it helped me to acclimate to my new home (Culture Shock, Singapore by Marion Bravó-Bhasin was a good read ahead of a business trip).
+I read Esther Wanning Culture Shock, USA: A Guide to Customs and Etiquette after I moved to New York from Germany, it helped me to acclimate to my new home.

 Bill Bryson A Short History of Nearly Everything and Dietrich Schwanitz Bildung.
 Alles was man wissen muss (in German) are easy, fun reads to learn about the history of the world.
 Niall Ferguson Colossus: The Rise and Fall of the American Empire makes observations about America's place in the world, society, politics, and economics.
 Similarly, John Gray False Dawn: The Delusions of Global Capitalism highlights aspects of globalization and impacts to society.

-Neil Postman Amusing Ourselves to Death: Public Discourse in the Age if Show Business assesses how the news media shapes critical thought while shortening attention spans (perhaps unintentionally predicting the fragmentation caused by today’s social media technologies).
-Herbert Simon Models of Bounded Rationality Vol. 3 examines human decision-making, which is relevant in the risk management context.
+Neil Postman Amusing Ourselves to Death: Public Discourse in the Age if Show Business assesses how the news media shapes critical thought while shortening attention spans (perhaps unintentionally predicting the fragmentation caused by today’s social media).
+Herbert Simon Models of Bounded Rationality Vol. 3 examines human decision-making, which can be relevant in the risk management context.

-I read Esther Wanning Culture Shock, USA: A Guide to Customs and Etiquette after I moved to New York from Germany, it helped me to acclimate to my new home (Culture Shock, Singapore by Marion Bravó-Bhasin was a good read ahead of a business trip).
+I read Esther Wanning Culture Shock, USA: A Guide to Customs and Etiquette after I moved to New York from Germany, it helped me to acclimate to my new home.

 Awareness